mateuszjurewicz/notes_public/notes/English Vocabulary.md

 a language used by a group to prevent outsiders from understanding, a slang, a jargon.
 Not be confused with `ergot`, which is th fungus that grows in wheat and causes hallucination (`Sporysz` in Polish).
 - `avast!`
 stop, cease (nautical term, shouted out when a sailor was meant to stop doing sth).
+- `avuncular`
+kind and friendly towards a younger or less experienced person.
+In antropology refers to the relationship between men and the children of their siblings (as in uncles).
 - `bated breath`
 held breath (signifiying anticipation)
 - `belfry`